Optical-Flow Guided Prompt Optimization for Coherent Video Generation: Experiments

 \paragraph{Baselines.} To evaluate our method across different frameworks, we test it with open-source text-to-video diffusion models, including Lavie~\cite{wang2023lavie}, AnimateDiff~\cite{guo2023animatediff}, and Videocrafter2~\cite{chen2024videocrafter2}.
 For AnimateDiff, we use the \texttt{RealisticVision} pre-trained model\footnote{\url{https://civitai.com/models/4201?modelVersionId=29460}}.
 We generate videos using a DDIM sampler with 50 steps and 800 prompts from VBench~\cite{huang2023vbench}, ensuring both the baselines and our method use the same seed.\\

 \textbf{Discriminator training.} For discriminator training, we sample videos from each model using the same set of 800 prompts.
-Leveraging our prompt optimization, the discriminator operates on single images rather than full videos.
+We highlight that the discriminator is trained on the optical flow of complete, clean videos, whereas during inference, it processes the optical flow of denoised estimates.
+This distinction ensures that, even with the same prompts, the discriminator encounters unseen data.
 We fine-tune a pre-trained Vision Transformer (ViT)~\cite{dosovitskiy2021an} as an image encoder, adding a projection layer to adapt two-channel optical flow for ViT and using a 3-layer MLP as the classifier.
 This setup achieved rapid convergence in under 20 epochs.
 Optical flow was extracted with RAFT~\cite{teed2020raft} from real videos selected from the DAVIS~\cite{pont20172017} and WebVid~\cite{bain2021frozen}, as well as from generated videos.
 Finally, we train and deploy a separate discriminator for each video model.
 All training and experiments were conducted on a single 40GB NVIDIA A100 GPU.